-At times the Department of Education selects students for a process called verification.
+The Department of Education selects random students for a process called verification.
 If a student is selected, they will be notified upon submittal of the FAFSA.
-Check the TKU Student Portal or speak with a Financial Aid Administrator for more information.
-Once the Student Financial Services office has received all documentation, the awarding process will begin.
+Check the TKU Student Portal or speak with a Financial Aid Administrator in the Office of Student Financial Services for more information.
+Once the verification is complete, the student will receive a Federal Aid package.
 The student will be notified through the TKU student email address if additional information is needed and of the final award.